justin5927/justin5927.github.io/index.md

 25. Learn to bridge (cards)
 26. Create a will
 27. Go to Michelin Star Resturant
+28. Go to NBA Game
+29. Go to NFL Game
+30. Be a Audience Member in a Gameshow

 ## Stretch List
 1. Visit all 7 Continents